 AM // Day 2 of this 3 days in Ipoh itinerary starts with more coffee at some of Ipoh’s best kopitiams.
 Can you say no to another round of kaya toast and kopi-o for breakfast?
 If not, then head back into a kopitiam and add a couple of egg tarts and salted egg floss to your order.
 And of course, you can treat yourself to some Kuey Teow Soup or Wantan Hor!
 Post breakfast, head over to the Han Chin Pet Soo for a lesson in Ipoh’s tin mining history.
 The museum, once a club for Hakka tin mining tycoons, has an excellent collection of antique furniture, Belgian mirrors, original English floor tiles, and murals.

-If it’s a Sunday, head over to the flea market on Memory Lane where you can chance upon some vintage colonial-era bric-à-brac.
+If it’s a Sunday, head to the flea market on Memory Lane where you can chance upon some vintage colonial-era bric-à-brac.
 We saw a gramophone on display alongside old records and a pair of hand-painted wooden clogs.
 There are stalls selling silverware, pots and pans, watches and used clothes, and of course, snacks.
 The area around Memory Lane also has some of the best examples of Ipoh’s eclectic architecture.
 Abandoned theatres and office buildings, threadbare shophouses, and five-arch walkways create an atmosphere which, despite its ghost-town-like appearance, is immensely photogenic.

 For lunch, head to Dong Café @Hale Street for a plate of traditional Nasi Kerabu (the blue colour of the rice comes from butterfly pea flowers) with Chicken Rendang or more kaya toast (!).
 We tried the mushrooms with century eggs and it was delicious!
-Post lunch, head upstairs to the museum where you can see period furniture, clothes, and porcelain that were used by affluent Chinese families during the pre-war days.
+Post lunch, head upstairs to the museum where you can see period furniture, clothes, and porcelain that affluent Chinese families used during the pre-war days.

 Kinta River Walk & Ipoh’s Dessert Street

 PM // A new addition to any Ipoh itinerary is a walk along the lovely Kinta River.
 Stroll through the lanes to the Kinta River Walk, a recently renovated stretch where you can rent bicycles and tricycles and ride along the river banks.
 Seat down on a bench and watch the sun setting over the majestic limestone karsts that line the horizon.
 Post sundown, the bridges across the Kinta are lit up.
 The weekend we were visiting, a food and music festival was happening.
-We tried a bunch of snacks, including dim sums, oyster omelettes, and char sieu.
+We tried a bunch of snacks, including dim sum, oyster omelettes, and char sieu.
 There were several stalls selling local handicrafts too.

 For dinner, head to Tong Sui Kai, Ipoh’s dessert street where you can dig into a massive bowl of Mixed Fruit Ais Kacang.
 But first, order the mains!
 We recommend the Ipoh-style Laksa, Hokkien Mee, Wantan Hor, and Rojak.

 Also read: Where to next?
-How about spending a weekend in the Cameron Highlands with our guide: Top Things To Do in the Cameron Highlands.
+How about spending a weekend in the Cameron Highlands with our guide: Top Things To Do in the Cameron Highlands?

-Ipoh Itinerary Day 3
+3 Days in Ipoh Itinerary: Day 3

 Dim Sum Breakfast & Cave Temples